georgringer/news/Documentation/Addons/NewsFegroupPreview/Index.rst

 **Included**: Bugfix & feature releases, composer support

 Contact: Please write an email to extension@ringer.it with the version you need and your invoice address + VAT ID.
+Additionally please add your GitHub username to get access to the repository to be able to download latest updates.

 Usage
 -----